New to MissouriCompare Car Insurance Quotes in 3 Steps

 With beautiful scenery, a thriving economy, and warm hospitality, Missouri is a great place to call home.

-As a new Missouri resident, you have 30 days to surrender your out-of-state driver's license and apply for a Missouri driver's license.
+As a new Missouri resident, you will need to surrender your out-of-state driver's license and apply for a Missouri driver's license.
 You can complete the application process at your nearest driver's license office.
 Bring appropriate documentation.

 Testing requirements for new Missouri residents depend on the status of your out-of-state license.
 If your out-of-state license is currently valid or has been expired for less than 184 days, you'll just need to complete a short vision screening and road sign recognition test to receive your Missouri driver's license.